Christof Dejung, Historisches Institut, Universität Bern:

 Accepted papers will be pre-circulated in advance of the workshop, which will be expected to be submitted by 30 June 2022.

-The organizers are planning a publication of selected contributions to the workshop, either in an edited volume or a special issue of a journal.
+We plan a publication of selected contributions to the workshop, either in an edited volume or a special issue of a journal.

 The conference will take place from 25 to 27 August 2022 at the University of Bern, Switzerland.
 For ecological reasons, the organizers are considering a hybrid format with some of the speakers being present and others participating via Zoom.